Thomas Bewes Strangways

-In November 1837, Strangways, Young Bingham Hutchinson and a party explored the Fleurieu Peninsula and Lake Alexandrina region, searching for other outlets to the Southern Ocean.
+In November 1837, Strangways, Young Bingham Hutchinson, and a party explored the Fleurieu Peninsula and Lake Alexandrina region, searching for other outlets to the Southern Ocean.
 In the process, they "discovered" Currency Creek, which they named after the whale boat they were using, the Currency Lass.

-He was the uncle of future South Australian Premier, Henry Strangways.
-Giles E. Strangways, (an associate of John Finnis and Charles Sturt in their pioneering cattle drive of 1838), was a brother.
+He was the uncle of future Premier of South Australia, Henry Strangways.
+Giles E. Strangways, (an associate of John Finnis and Charles Sturt in their pioneering cattle drive of 1838), was his younger brother.

 Strangways was a member of the South Australian Legislative Council and Colonial Secretary from 22 August 1837 to 12 July 1838.

 Strangways died in Glenelg, South Australia or St. Leonard's on 23 February 1859, aged 49.

-His widow, an invalid, went to live with H. B. T. Strangways, then with Mrs. B. Clark at Childers Street, North Adelaide in an arrangement which has the appearance of protective custody.
-In 1865 her nephew, Mr. C. Fowler, a Miss Fowler, and a sister-in-law Mrs. Lorimer, sought a writ of habeas corpus against them, claiming that her family and friends had been denied access to her.
-As a result, Mrs. Strangways was taken in Rounsevell's carriage to Mr. Fowler's home "Elderslie" at Woodside, where she died some eighteen years later.
+His widow, an invalid, went to live with Henry Strangways, then with Mrs. B Clark at Childers Street, North Adelaide in an arrangement which has the appearance of protective custody.
+In 1865 her nephew, Mr. C Fowler, a Miss Fowler, and a sister-in-law Mrs Lorimer, sought a writ of habeas corpus against them, claiming that her family and friends had been denied access to her.
+As a result, Mrs Strangways was taken in Rounsevell's carriage to Mr Fowler's home "Elderslie" at Woodside, where she died some eighteen years later.